 2) Tap Auto from the top to change it to Manual.

-From now on, the app won’t take automatic scans, and you will have all the time in the world to frame your shot and capture it as you desire.
+From now on, the app won’t take automatic scans, and you’ll have all the time in the world to frame your shot and capture it as you desire.

 What to do if you don’t see the scan button in the Google Drive app

-• Update the app: To start using the document scanner, you must update the Drive app from the App Store.
+- Update the Drive app from the App Store.

-• Delete and reinstall the app: If updating does not help, delete the app and download it again.
+- Delete and reinstall the app.
 Your files won’t be lost as they are saved on Google’s server.
 Just remember to log in with your Google account to access your files.

-• Wait for a while and try alternatives: In case everything fails, please consider waiting for a few days.
-Until then, you can scan using the built-in Apple Files app, the Notes app, or use third-party alternatives like Microsoft Lens.
+- In case everything fails, you can scan using the built-in Apple Files app, the Apple Notes app, or use third-party alternatives like Microsoft Lens.